danpape/YubiKey-Guide/README.md

 ```

 # Export public key
+DXP: I'm here... make sure to talk about mounting the XFER flash drive for this.

 Mount another USB disk to copy the *public* key, or save it somewhere where it can be easily accessed later.